dj-wasabi/ansible-zabbix-server/README.md

 Please be aware that this role only installs the Zabbix Server and not the Zabbix Web.
 If you do want to have a Zabbix Web, please execute the following command: `ansible-galaxy install dj-wasabi.zabbix-web`

- Default username/password for the Zabbix Web interface is the default.
+Default username/password for the Zabbix Web interface is the default one installed by Zabbix.

 Username: Admin
 Password: zabbix

 # Role Variables